Transition from High School to College [Top 10 Tips]

 Time management is another important practice to balance academics and social activities.
 Help your child develop skills like setting priorities, creating a study space with schedules and timetables, and avoiding procrastination.

-Finding the balance is key to a fulfilling college experience.
-Motivate students to participate in extracurricular activities while maintaining their academic responsibilities.
-Through this students can become an all-rounder child with street knowledge as well.
+Finding balance is essential for a fulfilling college experience.
+Encourage students to engage in extracurricular activities while managing their academic responsibilities.

 8. Academic support

 Colleges provide various academic resources, such as libraries, writing centers, and remedial classes.
-Encourage your child to use online tutoring services as additional help, such as Wiingy and Wyzant.
+Encourage your child to use online tutoring services such as Wiingy and Wyzant as additional help.
 These platforms help students study at their own pace without disrupting their normal college schedule.

 9. Emotional support